 1. Demand Variability

-Fluctuations in market demand are a significant concern for organizations because they can result in underutilization or overburdening of resources.
 When demand is unexpected, businesses may find themselves overproducing, resulting in surplus inventory, or underproducing, causing delays and missed opportunities.
 Maintaining a balance between production levels and market demand is critical for avoiding these inefficiencies.

 2. Resource Constraints

 Limitations in machinery, skilled personnel, or raw materials might limit a company’s ability to expand its capacity.
 These limits become more difficult during moments of unexpected demand surges.
-Without the proper resources, firms may struggle to satisfy market demands, resulting in missed deadlines or quality difficulties that can hurt a company’s brand and bottom line.

 3. Supply Chain Disruptions

-External factors like supplier delays, transportation challenges, and geopolitical events can all have a significant impact on the timely availability of supplies, causing production delays.
 A disrupted supply chain can cause halted production processes, reducing a company’s ability to deliver on time and perhaps resulting in revenue loss owing to unfilled orders.
-Adopting GMP good manufacturing practices ensures that businesses maintain quality control and compliance during supply chain disruptions, minimizing impacts on production and safety.
+Adopting GMP (Good Manufacturing Practices) ensures that businesses maintain quality control and compliance during supply chain disruptions, minimizing impacts on production and safety.

-Best Practices for Effective Capacity Management
+Best Practices for Effective Production Capacity Management

 Effective capacity management is critical for ensuring that a company can satisfy market demand without overcommitting its resources.
 Companies that use best practices can optimize their production processes, increase productivity, and be better equipped to tackle problems.
-The following are some of the major tactics that firms should implement to improve their capacity management.

 1. Continuous Improvement